All Episodes

 These guys are the good guys.

-Uh we ought to be encouraging trade and commerce with Colombia.
+We ought to be encouraging trade and commerce with Colombia.

-Colombian imports come in here almost de facto duty free.
+Colombian imports come in here almost de facto duty-free.

 So it would benefit the United States to have this free trade deal.

-Uh there are a whole host of reasons to do it.
+There are a whole host of reasons to do it.

-Remember that, by the way.
+Remember that, by the way, remember that.

-Let's try uh Russell in Fort Worth, Texas.
+Let's try Russell in Fort Worth, Texas.

-Did it Bill in Salt Lake City?
+Bill in Salt Lake City.

 How are you?